mozaik-association/mozaik/docs/Acces rules.md

 # Access Rules

-Thanks to this fonctionnality you can transform a contact who is working for the organization into a user of Mozaik.
+Thanks to this fonctionnality you can transform a contact who is working for the organisation into a user of Mozaik.
 He is given an login, a role and an internal instance.

 !!! abstract "The goal of access rules"